MehdiRezvandehy/-Delustering-to-Improve-Prefrencial-Sampling/README.md

 # Delustering to Improve Preferential Sampling

 This work has been published by **Mehdi Rezvandehy** and **Clayton V. Deutsch** at Journal of [Stochastic Environmental Research and Risk Assessment](https://doi.org/10.1007/s00477-017-1388-x) https://doi.org/10.1007/s00477-017-1388-x. **Python** implementation of declustering is presented in this repository.
-If you have any question about the approach and implementation, please email me at [Mehdi Rezvandehy](rezvande@ualberta.ca).
+If you have any question about the approach and implementation, please email rezvande@ualberta.ca.

 # Abstract